 The Loan is scheduled to mature five years from the date on which PSW applies for loan forgiveness under the CARES Act, bears interest at a rate of 1% per annum and is subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
 The PPP provides that the use of the Loan amount shall be limited to certain qualifying expenses and may be partially or wholly forgiven in accordance with the requirements set forth in the CARES Act.
-We have used all of the PPP proceeds toward qualifying expenses and intend to pursue forgiveness of the Loan amount, but we are not able to determine the likelihood or the amount of forgiveness that will be obtained.
+We have used all of the PPP proceeds toward qualifying expenses and are pursuing forgiveness of the full Loan amount, but we are not able to determine the likelihood or the amount of forgiveness that will be obtained.

-We have recorded the amount of the Loan as long-term debt in our condensed consolidated balance sheet as of March 28, 2021 and related interest has been recorded to interest expense in our condensed consolidated statement of operations for the 13 weeks ended March 28, 2021.
+We have recorded the amount of the Loan as long-term debt in our condensed consolidated balance sheet as of June 27, 2021, net of the current portion of the Loan which represents the payments that would be due in the next twelve months if we are not able to obtain forgiveness.
+The related interest has been recorded to interest expense in our condensed consolidated statement of operations for the 13 and 26 weeks ended June 27, 2021.